 Fair & Balanced

 That doesn’t mean that portals can’t advertise the portal’s offerings.
-Portal’s are allowed to place advertisements which list the offerings on their site, as long as the advertisement includes all of the offerings on the site.
-These advertisements have regulations in place to restrict the type of information which may be included when describing the investment.
+Portals are allowed to place advertisements that list the offerings on their site, as long as the advertisement includes all of the offerings on the site.
+These advertisements have regulations in place to restrict the type of information that may be included when describing the investment.
 Advertisements may include the following information about the portal’s offerings:

 - The name of the issuer and other identifying information

 - A brief description of the issuer’s business

 - A list directing the investor to the portal

 As long as these restrictions are met, go ahead and advertise all of the offerings on your portal!